pgogy/Wordpress-Github-Widget/readme.txt

 3. Visit the settings page for the plugin - No other configuration is required.

 == Changelog ==

+= 0.94 =
+Bug fixes for the harvester and password removed

 = 0.92 =
 * Bug fix (forced refresh to ensure old bug removed)